industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Screen items

-Once the screen is created, items can be created by clicking on add screen items button:
+Once the screen is created and opened, items can be created by clicking on add screen items button:

 ![screenitems1](graphics/screenitems1.PNG)